 - How are programs reviewed and adjusted to work better?

 6. FAMILIES ARE EQUAL PARTNERS QUESTIONS

 - Will the program make our family feel like our ideas and opinions are important?

 - Does the program involve our family in decisions about our child or young adult during care?

 You know your child better than anyone else does.
 Consequently, the best programs involve family members in as many ways as possible.
-Search for programs where family members’ perspectives are sought out and valued.
-See that letters and phone calls are encouraged, not used to reward or punish children.
+Search for programs where family members perspectives are sought out and valued.
+See that letters and phone calls are encouraged right from the beginning, not used to reward or punish children or withhold them from their family.
 See that visits are encouraged.

 - How does the program involve family members in treatment?

 - What is the letter writing, visiting and phone contact policy?

 - What suggestions can the program offer to help parents aide in their child’s recovery?

 - Will the program teach parents the strategies they need to help their child at home?